 I mentioned recently that I’ve been motivated to give myself something of an overhaul.
 I don’t mean the type of ‘Glow Up’ where you drop four dress sizes and everyone on Instagram suddenly starts praising you for your ‘hard work and determination’ like you never did anything else worthwhile in your life and citing you as an ‘inspiration’ because you no longer offend their eyes or their idea of what women should look like in clothes.

 I won’t lie – I could do with that too (the weight reduction bit, not the fake love) because I’m staring pre-Diabetes dead in the eye, and my knees no longer feel as robust as they used to be.

 But I’m talking about all the stuff that makes no difference to other people but is important to me and my health.
 The stuff that can’t be instagrammed.
 That’s about me, not what I look like to other people.
 Inside, as well as out.
-A ‘journey’ (if you’ll forgive me for being a cringebag) of self care and improvement.
+My glow up needs to be a ‘journey’ (if you’ll forgive me for being a cringebag) of self care and improvement.

 To do this – and I was going to say ‘to know where to begin’ but I think we all know I’m going to go at this with something of a scattergun approach – I’ve decided to take stock of what I’m trying to address here.
 Then to tackle it.
 Or at least work on it.

 So, even though they say the Glow Up should technically be from the Flo’ Up, I’m gonna go for the good old fashioned Top-to-Toe approach.

 Ah, the head.
 Where to start?
 Inside and out, there’s a lot to unpack here.
 But I don’t think you can ever truly glow up unless you’ve addressed your mental and emotional wellbeing.

 My hair is lacklustre and not in any definitive style right now, and my scalp is a weird and unfortunate combo of both oily and scabby.